fastwow/threadsign/docs/SystemDesign.md

 - Email: Resend

 ### High-Level Flow
-1. Reddit ingestion job fetches new posts
+1. Reddit ingestion job generates/fetches new posts (runs every 5 minutes)
 2. Raw posts are stored for traceability
-3. LLM processes posts and generates ideas
+3. LLM processes posts and generates ideas (runs every 12 minutes)
-4. Ideas are stored and surfaced via feed
+4. Ideas are stored and surfaced via feed (only ideas with score ≥ 60)
 5. Email digests are generated for subscribers

 All ingestion, LLM processing, and email sending